Early influences on children’s health significantly impact their health and development throughout life.

 Our research draws on the skills and experience of the research team’s multi-disciplinary backgrounds to engage with stakeholders and deliver high quality research, policy, programs and training for children, parents and educators to support physically active and healthy childhoods.
 We provide research training and experience for undergraduate and post-graduate students who are interested in pursuing a career in child health and development, health promotion or population health.

-The team works across a range of PLAY Spaces and Environments (PLAYCE) for children’s physical activity, health and development) projects which are listed below.
-The Play Active Program is our flagship project which launched nationally in 2024 to boost energetic play in early childhood settings.
+The team works across a range of PLAY Spaces and Environments for children’s physical activity, health and development (PLAYCE) projects which are listed below.
+The Play Active Program is our flagship project which launched nationally in 2024 to boost energetic play in early childhood education and care settings.

 Team Highlights

-- The PLAYCE Cohort study is following up over 2000 children from early childhood (2-5 years) through primary school to starting high school to understand how children’s movement behaviours (physical activity, sedentary time and sleep) change over time and the impact on children’s health and development.
+- The PLAYCE Cohort study is following up over 2000 children from early childhood (2-5 years) through primary school to starting high school to understand how children’s movement behaviours (physical activity, sedentary time including screen time, and sleep) change over time and the impact on children’s health and developmental outcomes.

 - Prof Hayley Christian was a Consensus Committee Member for the Commonwealth Department of Health ‘24-hour Movement Guidelines for the Early Years’.

-- Prof Hayley Christian was appointed as a Member of the Order of Australia for for her outstanding services to children's health through policy development and research in February 2024.
+- In 2024, Prof Hayley Christian was appointed as a Member of the Order of Australia for her outstanding services to children's health through policy development and research.

 - Emma Adams was awarded a UWA Research Training Program Stipend and a Graduate Women Research Scholarship to investigate the effects of dog ownership and dog walking on family physical activity and mental wellbeing.